Technip Energies And Lanzatech Awarded Funding From The U.S. Department Of Energy For Commercializing Breakthrough CO2 To Ethylene Technology

 LanzaTech's carbon recycling technology, which has benefited from previous DOE support, can also be utilized in any industry with waste carbon, allowing other sectors to profit from capturing and recycling carbon-rich emissions into valuable ethanol, instead of sequestering or releasing them into the atmosphere.

 OCED has committed up to $200 million throughout the project duration to Project SECURE to fund the design, engineering, construction, and equipment for the commercial-scale integrated technology unit.
 Today's announcement represents the award of nearly $20 million for the first of four phases to be funded by OCED over the course of the project.
-During Phase 1 of the project, Technip Energies and LanzaTech will conduct a Front-End Engineering Design (FEED) study, develop project plans, provide documentation and reports necessary to complete the National Environmental Policy Act (NEPA) review, and engage with local community and labor stakeholders.
+During Phase 1 of the project, Technip Energies and LanzaTech will conduct a Front-End Engineering Design (FEED) study, developing project plans, providing documentation and reports necessary to complete the National Environmental Policy Act (NEPA) review, and engaging with local community and labor stakeholders.

 Arnaud Pieton, CEO at Technip Energies, stated“We are pleased to receive the Phase 1 award from the OCED and begin the engineering design work to progress the development of this innovative technology.
 The global population is expected to continue to rise by 2050, bringing with it a greater demand for consumer goods that rely on ethylene.
 While addressing this growing demand, we absolutely need to decarbonize ethylene production.
 We not only need to do something about carbon but very importantly with carbon.
 That is what our partnership with LanzaTech on this technology is all about.
 Leveraging our long-lasting leadership in ethylene, we are committed, together with LanzaTech, to develop this technology at scale and continue to explore ways to decarbonize ethylene production.”